cloudify-cosmo/cloudify-manager/vagrant/README.md

 # Booting up the management machine #

-This will create a vagrant host with all the necessary components for the cosmo management machine
+This will create a vagrant host with all the necessary components for the cosmo management machine.

+Clone this repo and cd into the current file directory.

 Requirements
 ============